Dimcirui/Paper-Trail/README.md

    These commands regenerate the Prisma client and push the schema into the running Dockerized MySQL instance.

-4. **Provision stored procedures and seed data** (Ensure you are in the papertrail-app directory) For macOS/Linux/Windows Powershell:
+4. **Provision stored procedures and seed data**

+   Before this step, please ensure you are already in the papertrail-app directory.

+   For macOS/Linux/Windows Powershell:
    ```bash
    cat ..\database\final_submission.sql | docker compose exec -T db mysql -u root -proot